artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 Adding a watermark to reference images
 ======================================

-A system administator can place a watermark file in AtoM's root directory, so a digital watermark is overlayed over all :term:`reference display copy` images generated when a digital object is uploaded.
+A system administrator can place a watermark file in AtoM's root directory, so a digital watermark is overlayed over all :term:`reference display copy` images generated when a digital object is uploaded.